 We can program and set up remote microphones to help one distinguish and discriminate speech in background noise, if the results from their outcomes indicate that one would benefit from this.
 We can program up Roger remote microphones, Starkey, table microphones, Resound Multi-microphones in line with the client' needs.

 Working one-to-one with an experienced trained audiologist at Sonant Hearing Clinic on auditory training can develop the skills and strategies specific to the individual’s deficit and in turn help one learn to hear and process speech in noise again.
+We don't offer generic advice here, we target the categories of the probem as related to each individual.

 Methods used to improve access to auditory information can be fine-tuned.
 For example sitting in front of the class, lecture room or next to the primary speaker at meetings could help improve access to auditory information.
 Taking breaks as needed and employing similar techniques as one would employ for listening fatigue.